Is Barbados Safe for Travel in 2024? Travel Safety Tips

 How bad is crime in Barbados?

-The US Department of State advises its citizens to avoid the following areas: Crab Hill at all times, Nelson and Wellington streets in Bridgetow at night, use added vigilance while on non-reputable nighttime party cruises.
+In some areas you’ll need to be more careful than others.
+The US Department of State advises citizens to avoid areas such as Crab Hill at all times and Nelson and Wellington streets in Bridgetown at night.
+Increased vigilance is recommended, particularly during non-reputable nighttime party cruises.

 Nightlife safety in Barbados